chocolatey/choco-wiki/CreatePackages.md

 You'll need to append the API path like so:
 `-source '"%cd%;http://chocolatey.org/api/v2/"'` (note the apostrophe then the double quotes here).

+You can also use the `-debug` switch on `choco install` to provide more information.

 ### Alternative testing strategy
 You can also type `choco install -fdv path/to/nuspec` and choco will build the nupkg and attempt to install it.